Greenstand/Greenstand-Overview/TEAM.md

 ### Search Engine service

-The fulltext search service based on Solr, to provide search feature for web map app and others.
+The Search Engine team establish, maintain, and improve our search service, including fuzz, crossing-fields search, and auto-completion service, and also provide support to clients that are going to use this service, like the web map client search feature.
 - Team Lead: @kparikh9
 - Renewal / expiration date: 7 Nov 2022
+- Senior Engineer: The fulltext search service based on Solr, to provide search feature for web map app and others.

 ## Web Map